3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 - Production costs determined by the total time the Injection molding machine is used

-Tooling costs are constant (starting at $3,000 to $5,000) and independent of the total number of manufactured parts, while the material and production costs are dependent on the production volume.
+Tooling costs are constant (starting at $3,000 and up to $5,000).
+This cost is independent of the total number of manufactured parts, while the material and production costs are dependent on the production volume.

 For smaller productions (1,000 to 10,000 units), the cost of tooling has the greatest impact on the overall cost (approximately 50-70%).
-So, it is worthwhile to alter your design accordingly to simplify the process of manufacturing of the mold (and thus its cost).
+So, it's worthwhile altering your design accordingly to simplify the process of manufacturing of the mold (and its cost).

 For larger volumes to full-scale production (10,000 to 100,000+ units), the contribution of the tooling costs to the overall cost is overshadowed by the material and production costs.
 So, your main design efforts should focus on minimizing both the volume part and the time of the molding cycle.

-Here we colelcted some tips to help you minimize the cost of your Injection molded project.
+Here we collected some tips to help you minimize the cost of your Injection molded project.

 Tip #1: Stick to the straight-pull mold